guilhermefarto/maze-generator-solver/README.md

 <a name="maze-generator"></a>
 ## Maze Generator (maze-generator-depth-first-search.py)
-> - Depth-First Search and Recursive Backtracker
+> Based on Depth-First Search and Recursive Backtracker

 Usage:
 ```python